| |

 and faster rolling tires and voilà, a "hybrid".

-This is the way to go if you have any desire to do some
+This is the way to go if you like balloon tires and stronger